REST API Tutorial

-Primarily, JSON is built on two structures:
+Primarily, a valid JSON document can contain two structures:

-1. A collection of name/value pairs.
-In various languages, this is realized as an object, record, struct, dictionary, hash table, keyed list, or associative array.
+1. An Object surrounded by curly braces and containing multiple name/value pairs.
+In various languages, this is realized as an record, struct, dictionary, hash table, keyed list, or associative array.

-2. An ordered list of values.
-In most languages, this is realized as an array, vector, list, or sequence.
+2. An Array or Ordered list of values surrounded by square brackets.
+In most languages, this is realized as an vector, list, or sequence.

-JSON Example
+4. JSON Example

 //JSON Object